qmk/qmk_firmware/docs/serial_driver.md

                                    //  5: about 20kbps
 ```

+#### ARM

+!> The bitbang driver causes connection issues with bitbang WS2812 driver

+Along with the generic options above, you must also turn on the `PAL_USE_CALLBACKS` feature in your halconf.h.

 ### USART Half-duplex
 Targeting STM32 boards where communication is offloaded to a USART hardware device.
 The advantage is that this provides fast and accurate timings. `SOFT_SERIAL_PIN` for this driver is the configured USART TX pin. **The TX pin must have appropriate pull-up resistors**.
 To configure it, add this to your rules.mk: